KueiChinHuang/Rick-and-Morty-Characters-Tracker/README.md

 1. Tried to use the api endpoint that I set up in my app to fetch the external data for user

---\&gt; failed, because only absolute URL is allowed in pages.
+- failed, because only absolute URL is allowed in pages.

-1. User Authentication with Auth0
+2. User Authentication with Auth0

---\&gt; User can login/logout, but I gonna try to store user&#39;s session info using useContext tomorrow.
+- User can login/logout, but I gonna try to store user&#39;s session info using useContext tomorrow.

---\&gt; The user authentication in the server-less model is not the same as MERN stack so I had a hard time figuring out a better practice of authentication in Next.js.
+- The user authentication in the server-less model is not the same as MERN stack so I had a hard time figuring out a better practice of authentication in Next.js.

 **Learning Resources**

 1. The Ultimate Guide to Next.js Authentication with Auth0 (October 10, 2019) [https://auth0.com/blog/ultimate-guide-nextjs-authentication-auth0/](https://auth0.com/blog/ultimate-guide-nextjs-authentication-auth0/)
 2. @auth0/nextjs-auth0 (README.md: 15 days ago) [https://github.com/auth0/nextjs-auth0](https://github.com/auth0/nextjs-auth0)

-#reactjs #nextjs #SSR #SSG #SEO #API @vercel

 # Day 8 of #100DaysOfCode